greybax/greybax.github.io/source/posts/2022-08-10-cordova-plugin-native-spinner.md

 cordova prepare
 ```

-Happy using native plugins in your mobile apps! :y:
+Happy using native plugins in your mobile apps! ✌🏼